tonychristie/redmine-office365-oauth2/README.md

 # Redmine OAuth2 Email Integration for Office 365

 This repository contains the necessary files and instructions to enable Redmine to receive emails from Office 365 using OAuth2 authentication via IMAP.
+I can't claim to have invented this, it's just pulled together from various forum posts and put here in the hope that it will help someone else one day.

 ## Background